Wine, wildlife and wondrous sights in Africa

-Today we enjoy a day at leisure.
+Today we have a day at leisure in Pretoria.
 We then transfer to the airport for our overnight flight to London Heathrow, arriving on Day 16, when your tour concludes.

 Please note that while every departure of this tour will feature the same excursions, the order may differ from that shown above.